CopperheadOS/copperheados.github.io/install.md

 ### Sideloading

-Updates can also be downloaded from [the releases page](/android/releases) and installed via recovery with adb sideloading.
+Updates can also be downloaded from Copperhead and installed via recovery with adb sideloading.
 The zip files are signed and will be verified by the CopperheadOS recovery image.
+Sideloading should only be done if OTA updates are not working and there is a critical issue with Updater.

 First, boot into recovery.
 You can do this either by using ```adb reboot recovery``` from the operating system or selecting the Recovery option in the bootloader menu.